kwkou/815/articles/mysql-database-enus-timezone-config.md

 ## Time zone configuration on MySQL on Azure

 MySQL Database on Azure currently supports changing the time zone by modifying the parameter settings.
-To change the time zone, you can sign in to the [Azure Management Portal](https://manage.windowsazure.cn), select “MySQL server configuration” within “**Configuration**”, and then select time\_zone.
+To change the time zone:

+1. Sign in to the Azure Management Portal.
+2. In **Configuration**, select **MySQL server configuration**.
+3. Select **time_zone**.

 MySQL on Azure currently defaults to using UTC (Coordinated Universal Time) as the system time.
 You can configure offsets to update the time.
 For example, “+10:00” corresponds to the UTC+10 time zone, while “-06:00” corresponds to the UTC-6 time zone.

-See [Setting MySQL Database on Azure server parameters](/documentation/articles/mysql-database-advanced-settings) for the specific intervals and details of other parameters.

 For example, if you are changing to Beijing time, you can set the time\_zone parameter in the diagram below to: +08:00.
 ![Beijing time setting](./media/mysql-database-timezone-config/time_zone.png)

 >[AZURE.NOTE] **Named time zones such as "Europe/Helsinki", "US/Eastern" or "MET" are not currently supported.**
 *

+See [Setting MySQL Database on Azure server parameters](/documentation/articles/mysql-database-advanced-settings) for the specific intervals and details of other parameters.

 <!---HONumber=Acom_0218_2016_MySql-->